İhsan Doğramacı: International Pediatric Association (IPA)

-He had been the Honorary President of the International Pediatric Association (IPA) since 1992 and was the president of IPA between 1968 and 1977 and the Executive Director between 1977 and 1993.
+He was the honorary president of the International Pediatric Association (IPA) since 1992.
+He was the president of IPA between 1968 and 1977, and its executive director between 1977 and 1993.

 World Health Organization (WHO)

-He signed the WHO Constitution in New York City, July 1946 (he was the last living signatory).
-He was the Vice President in 1976 and a member of the Executive Board between 1976 and 1982.
+He signed the WHO Constitution in New York City, July 1946.
+He was the vice president in 1976 and a member of the executive board between 1976 and 1982.
 He had been a member of many child health-related programs and groups in WHO.
+Since 1980, the World Health Organization has awarded the İhsan Doğramacı Family Health Foundation Prize biennially to pediatricians and child health specialists in recognition of their distinguished contributions to family health.

 UNICEF

-He had been a member of the UNICEF Executive Board (1959–1985), and he was elected as Chairman of the Board for two terms.
-He had been the President of the Turkish National Committee for UNICEF (1958–2003).
+He had been a member of the UNICEF Executive Board (1959–1985), and he was elected as chairman of the board for two terms.
+He had been the president of the Turkish National Committee for UNICEF (1958–2003).
 He was a major financial charitable contributor to the UNICEF co-sponsored Turkish educational community campaign "Let's Go to School, Girls".

-Turkey
+Career in Turkey

 İhsan Doğramacı matured in the secular Turkey of Mustafa Kemal Atatürk.
 This was a political environment that Doğramacı endeavored to help develop, with his focus being medicine and child health.
 He also saw higher education as a parallel concern.
 He set out on the path to reform these fields, a path filled with obstacles of bureaucratic, legal and self-interested opposition by several circles.
-Sir Horace Phillips described him in his book: 'This is a likable man, emphatic in manner, but gentle with it; sometimes intolerant of those who do not share his ideals.
-But he has not been spoiled by his achievements.'
+Sir Horace Phillips described him in his book: "This is a likable man, emphatic in manner, but gentle with it; sometimes intolerant of those who do not share his ideals.
+But he has not been spoiled by his achievements."

 Administratorship

-Doğramacı was the founding President of the Council of Higher Education of Turkey (YÖK) from 1981 until 1992.
-He chaired the Board of Trustees in Middle East Technical University in 1965 and held the rector position in Ankara University in 1963 and several other universities in Turkey.
+Doğramacı was the founding president of the Council of Higher Education of Turkey (YÖK) from 1981 until 1992.
+He chaired the board of trustees in Middle East Technical University in 1965 and held the rector position in Ankara University in 1963 and several other universities in Turkey.

 Hacettepe University

 After a rapid rise in academia, Doğramacı became a Professor of pediatrics in 1955.
-In the same year, Prof. Doğramacı founded The Child Health Department affiliated with Ankara University Medical School.
+In the same year, Doğramacı founded The Child Health Department affiliated with Ankara University Medical School.
 In 1958 the Child Health Institute and Hospital started to serve the community as well as its researches and education.
 In 1961 School of Health Sciences was founded as the first instance of school healthcare science in Turkey.
 Subsequent to the establishment of some other departments such as dentistry, home economics the institute became another higher education center affiliated with Ankara University Medical School, and thus in 1967, the Hacettepe University was founded officially.
 After the establishment of some other departments under Hacettepe University, a need for a larger educational building complex aroused. İhsan Doğramacı endowed a considerable amount to foundations named Hacettepe Education Foundation and Hacettepe Health Foundation.
 Thanks to these donations the new campus for Hacettepe University was built rapidly.
 Presently, Hacettepe University is one of the best state universities in Turkey in medicine-related areas.